kumoru/torment/README.rst

 If you would prefer to clone this package directly from git or assist with development, the URL is https://github.com/alunduil/torment.

-Torment is tested continuously by Travis-CI and running the tests is quite simple::
+Torment is tested continuously by Travis-CI and running the tests are quite simple::

     flake8
     nosetests
-    mypy -m torment
-    mypy -m test_torment

 The current status of the build is: